ATLANTA (AP) - T.I. added a new line to his expanding resume _ broadcaster.

 “They did all the heavy lifting,” said the rapper, who was wearing several gold chains and an old-school Hawks cap.
 “I just chimed in here and there.
 I have a close relationship, both personally and professionally, with a lot of the guys out there.”

-“I would love to be a part of the organization in whatever way possible if I can make a significant contribution,” he said.
+“I would love to be a part of the organization in whatever way possible if I can make a significant contribution,” said the entertainer, whose actual name is Clifford Harris.
 “But there’s no pressure.
 Baby steps.”

 T.I. gave a hint of new album, “Trouble Man,” which is scheduled for release on Dec.
 18. It includes collaborations with Andre 3000, Cee Lo Green and Pink.